gokulm/BoltOn/docs/index.md

 ---------
 * **Check.Requires**
 <br>
-There are instances where you have to check for a condition and throw exception if the condition fails, in those instances you could use `Check.Requires`.
+There are instances where you have to check for a condition and throw exception if the condition fails, in those instances you could use `Check.Requires`

     Example: